 The Overall Julep

 The Overall Julep is a far cry from the classic Mint Julep that Tom Bullock was famous for, and we reserve those for Kentucky Derby Day.
 It’s an original recipe using only ordinary household supplies.
-We briefly considered another recipe in his book, the Diarrhea Draught, but found the name disturbing and were uncertain as to whether it was to prevent, treat or incur said affliction.
+We briefly considered another recipe in his book, the Diarrhea Draught, but found the name disturbing.
+We’re also uncertain as to whether it was to prevent, treat or incur said affliction.

 - Collins or Highball Glass